At the Project:

-- Migrating north so soon is dangerous.
-Flying insect food and even berries may
+- However, migrating north so soon is dangerous.
+Flying insect food and even

-be scarce or absent, and death from starvation and hypothermia is a very real
+berries may be scarce or absent, and death from starvation and hypothermia is

-risk.
-Marty Burke's photo below shows a flock of Tree Swallows in Ontario
+a very real risk.
+Marty Burke's photo below shows a flock of Tree Swallows in

-halted by cold, snowy weather in early April.
-Note how the swallows have
+Ontario halted by cold, snowy weather in early April.
+Note how the swallows

-huddled together trying to conserve body heat, which is quite different from
+have huddled together trying to conserve body heat, which is quite different

 - To learn more about the northern migration and spring return click here.